Q-cue-ai/pytest-human/README.md

 A pytest plugin for generating beautiful, human-readable HTML reports for individual tests with collapsible nested logging spans and syntax highlighting.
 Inspired by Robot Framework and Playwright reports.

-Unlike other pytest HTML report plugins, **pytest-human** creates a separate HTML log file for each test, this allows to dive into specific parts of the test that are relevant for debugging.
+Unlike other pytest HTML report plugins, **pytest-human** creates a separate HTML log file for each test, aimed at diving into specific parts of the test that are relevant for debugging.

 ![Screenshot](assets/test_example.png)

-## Features

-- 📝 **Per-Test HTML Reports** - Individual HTML log file for each test
-- 🎨 **Syntax Highlighting** - Rich code formatting with Pygments
-- 📊 **Collapsible Spans** - Nested, expandable log sections for better organization
-- 🎯 **Multiple Log Levels** - Support for TRACE, DEBUG, INFO, WARNING, ERROR, and CRITICAL
-- 🔍 **Test Documentation** - Automatically includes test docstrings in reports
-- 🎭 **Rich Logger Integration** - Uses `rich` library for pretty-printing complex objects
-- ⚙️ **Flexible Output Locations** - Session directory, test directory, or custom paths
-- 🚀 **Easy to Use** - Simple fixtures and intuitive API

 ## Installation